artsy/sharify/README.md

 The following example shares a [Backbone Model](http://backbonejs.org/) between the server and browser.
 However, this could be applied to any module shared server/client.

-Inject some constant data on the server
+Inject some constant data on the server and mount sharify

 ````javascript
 var sharify = require('sharify');